tmuk26-group-1/budget-tool/README.md

 I, Simon Rignell, declare that I am the sole author of the content I add to this repository.
 I, Vasilis Segersköld, declare that I am the sole author of the content I add to this repository.
 I, Gresa Hoxha, declare that I am the sole author of the content I add to this repository.
+I, Jafar Gohari, declare that I am the sole author of the content I add to this repository.